Fu Xuan: Life

 Although he lost his father early and grew up poor, Fu Xuan eventually became famous in literature and music.
 Nominated as a civil service candidate by the local provincial government, he was appointed as a Gentleman (郎中) and put in charge of managing the compilation of the historical text Records of the Three Kingdoms (三國志).
 Later, he became a subordinate of Sima Zhao, the regent of Wei from 255 to 265.
 He rose through the ranks to become the Administrator (太守) of Hongnong Commandery (弘農郡) and Colonel of Agriculture (典農校尉).
 In 266, after Sima Yan usurped the Wei throne and established the Jin dynasty (266–420) with himself as the new emperor in February, he appointed Fu Xuan as a Regular Mounted Attendant (散騎常侍) and awarded him the title of a Viscount (子爵).
 Later, Fu Xuan was reassigned to be a Commandant of Escorting Cavalry (駙馬都尉).

 Fu Xuan was recommended to the position of Palace Attendant but was dismissed from consideration after a falling out.
 In 268, he became Palace Assistant Imperial Clerk (御史中丞), and in 269 Minister Coachman (太僕).
+(Note: Sima Guang thought that Fu Xuan's biography in Jin Shu made an error in recording that Fu was made Minister Coachman in the 5th year of the Xianning era (c.279) when Yang Huiyu had died the previous year.
+269 was the 5th year of the Tai'shi era (Emperor Wu's first era name).)
 He authored a memorial to suggest ways of preparing for floods and external invasions.
 He later served as the Colonel-Director of Retainers (司隷校尉).
 He was of such an impatient disposition that whenever he had any memorial or impeachment to submit, he would proceed at once to the palace, no matter what the hour of the day or night, and sit there until he had audience the following dawn.
 It was while thus waiting that he caught a chill from which he subsequently died.

 Fu Xuan also once wrote an essay praising the Chinese mechanical engineers Ma Jun and Zhang Heng, where he lamented the fact that extraordinary talents of natural geniuses were often ignored or neglected by those in charge.